josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Ruby Patton:** Don't get ahead of yourself, Officer.
 This was just too easy.

-Past reports have shown that the Dojeer to be tricky opponents with superior technology.
+Past reports have shown the Dojeer to be tricky opponents with superior technology.

 **Rosa Dietrich:** Of course, but we are learning more and more with each battle.